hacker41d4n/winboet/README.md

 ### Cloning winboet repo:

-You can manually download the repo and extract the folder. or run the following command
+You can manually download the repo and extract the folder or run the following command
 ```
 Invoke-WebRequest https://github.com/hacker41d4n/winboet/ -OutFile ./packages.config